 2. Focus on items that impact today’s work

+In the Scrum methodology, teams run a version of standups called the Daily Scrum.
 The Daily Scrum should focus “on progress toward the Sprint Goal” and produce “an actionable plan for the next day of work,” according to the Scrum Guide.

 These guidelines mean the meeting should focus on topics related to today’s work, roughly tackling: